Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Monte Carlo Simulations

 Specifically, we measure the total monopole density (monopoles per tetrahedron) in the system, $\rho_t$, counting all-in and all-out tetrahedra as doubly occupied sites; the fraction of such doubly occupied sites, $\rho_d$; the density of monopoles forming noncontractible pairs, $\eta$; and the `free' monopole density~\footnote{Note that there are many possible definitions of the `free' monopole density due to ambiguities that arise in defining pairs of monopoles in the monopole-dense (short-time) limit.
 However, all definitions agree once the typical separation of monopoles is greater than $r_{\text{nn}}$.} $\rho_f \equiv \rho_t - \eta$, i.e., the density of monopoles that do not form noncontractible pairs.
 A noncontractible pair is \emph{defined} as a pair of adjacent, oppositely-charged monopoles for which the reversal of the intervening spin shared by the two tetrahedra does not lead to annihilation of the pair.

 In isolation, the barrier to activated decay of a noncontractible pair is $\Delta \simeq \SI{1.46}{\kelvin}$.
 In the presence of a finite density $\eta$ of other noncontractible pairs, the distribution of energy barriers is broadened around a mean value of $\Delta$ due to dipole--dipole interactions between the pairs.
 Given that the Coulombic approximation to the monopole--monopole interaction neglects quadrupolar corrections, we expect the distribution of such energy barriers to be more sharply peaked than in the dipolar case.
-This is indeed confirmed by the excellent collapse of the long-time monopole density decay for various temperatures upon rescaling the time axis by a factor $\exp(\Delta/T)$, as illustrated in Fig.~\ref{fig: LongScaled}.
+This is indeed confirmed by the excellent collapse of the long-time decay of the total monopole density for various temperatures upon rescaling the time axis by a factor $\exp(\Delta/T)$, as illustrated in Fig.~\ref{fig: LongScaled} (see also Fig.~\ref{fig:nc-pair-density}, where the dipolar case shows a correspondingly broader decay of the metastable plateau).